microsoft/autogen/samples/apps/autogen-studio/README.md

 - Please initiate a discussion on the roadmap issue or a new issue to discuss your proposed contribution.
 - Please review the autogenstudio dev branch here [dev branch](https://github.com/microsoft/autogen/tree/autogenstudio) and use as a base for your contribution.
 This way, your contribution will be aligned with the latest changes in the AutoGen Studio project.
 - Submit a pull request with your contribution!
+- If you are modifying AutoGen Studio, it has its own devcontainer.
+See instructions in `.devcontainer/README.md` to use it
+- Please use the tag `studio` for any issues, questions, and PRs related to Studio

 ## FAQ